Skip to main content

 Before you start

-• To hide an out-of-stock product, you must ensure that the stock quantity or status is being collected.
+• To hide out‑of‑stock products, Fresh Relevance must be collecting stock quantity or stock status for your products.

 2. Expand the Show options (three dots) menu for the trigger you want to edit and select the Edit icon.